basho/cluster_info/README.md

 * `term_max_size` Report output is formatted via `cluster_info:format(FormatString, ArgList)` calls.
-If the total size of ArgList is more than `term_max_size`, then we'll ignore FormatString and log the message with a well-known (and therefore safe) formatting string.
+If the total size of ArgList is more than `term_max_size`, then we'll ignore `FormatString` and log the message with a well-known (and therefore safe) formatting string instead.
 * `fmt_max_bytes` When formatting a log-related term that might be "big", limit the term's formatted output to a maximum of `fmt_max_bytes` bytes.